 However, if you create various types of art, you may need to be more selective to appeal to a specific audience to generate more sales.
 For example, if you typically make abstract paintings but also dabble in photography, you might want to focus on selling your photography at a show catering to amateur photographers.

 Next, think about your price point.
 It is important to remember that art shows are typically casual affairs, and buyers are not expecting to find high-priced works of art.
 Therefore, it is essential to set realistic prices that reflect the quality of your work without pricing yourself out of the market.
 Generally, it is a good idea to price your pieces somewhere in the middle range; this will give buyers confidence in your work without breaking their budgets.
 You might also want to consider selling different products with prints of your art on them to reach a broader audience.

 Finally, consider the audience you are targeting with your booth displays.
 This will help determine what types of pieces are most likely to sell.
 For example, if you are exhibiting at a child-friendly event, brightly colored paintings or playful sculptures might be more popular than somber portraits or still lifes.
 On the other hand, if you are participating in an art show aimed at serious collectors, more traditional works would be more appropriate.

-Considering these three factors—the type of art, price point, and target audience—you can select the best pieces to sell at your next local art show.
+Considering these three factors—the type of art, price point, and target audience—you can select the best pieces to sell at your next local show.

 Develop An Advertising Plan